projectmesa/mesa/docs/intro-tutorial.rst

 *********************************

 `Mesa <https://github.com/projectmesa/mesa>`_ is a Python framework for `agent-based modeling <https://en.wikipedia.org/wiki/Agent-based_model>`_.
 Getting started with Mesa is easy.
-In this tutorial, we will walk through creating a simple model which will illustrate Mesa's core features.
+In this tutorial, we will walk through creating a simple model and progressively add functionality which will illustrate Mesa's core features.

-**Note:** This tutorial is a work-in-progress.
-If you find any errors or bugs, or just find something unclear or confusing, `let us know <https://github.com/projectmesa/mesa/issues>`_!
+**Note:** *This tutorial is a work-in-progress.
+If you find any errors or bugs, or just find something unclear or confusing, `let us know <https://github.com/projectmesa/mesa/issues>`_!*

-We'll start from a very simple model of agents exchanging money; then add space and allow the agents to walk around.
-Next, we'll cover two of Mesa's analytic tools: the data collector and batch runner classes.
-Then we'll add an interactive visualization which lets us watch the model as it runs.
-Finally, for users who are comfortable with JavaScript, we go over how to write your own visualization module.
+The base for this tutorial is a very simple model of agents exchanging money.
+Next, we add *space* to allow agents move.
+Then, we'll cover two of Mesa's analytic tools: the *data collector* and *batch runner*.
+After that, we'll add an *interactive visualization* which lets us watch the model as it runs.
+Finally, we go over how to write your own visualization module, for users who are comfortable with JavaScript.

 .. contents:: Tutorial Contents